-This weekend marks the 51st anniversary of the civil unrest in Asbury Park.
-The riots from the July Fourth weekend in 1970 tore a city and the state of New Jersey in half.
+It was the Fourth of July weekend in 1970 when civil unrest came to a head in Asbury Park.
+The riots from the Fourth of July weekend in 1970 tore a city and the state of New Jersey in half.
 The damage to both the infrastructure and race relations in Asbury Park was intense and overwhelming.

 There was one force that kept the thread of survival alive from pure and total devastation.
 It was music, music saved Asbury Park.

 The movie “Asbury Park, Riot, Redemption, Rock and Roll” depicts those times in Asbury Park in 1968 through 1971 when music on the Jersey Shore got its legs and catapulted several of New Jersey’s favorite sons into Rock and Roll stardom and landed them smack in the middle of the Rock and Roll Hall of Fame.

 This is the story of Bruce Springsteen, Steve Van Zandt, Southside Johnny, Clarence Clemons, David Sancious and others.

 It’s the story of how there was no race barrier in music, how the respect of another’s talent took a blind eye to the color of their skin.

 It was also the story of the unrest, riots and tension that literally boiled over on that Fourth of July weekend to a level that was never expected.

 It is also the story of how Asbury Park came back and how it now pays it forward to the young and upcoming musicians who finally have a place to learn about music in a place where a big part of Rock and Roil history was carved out.